Skip to content

 Why the Past Matters

-But you don't need a diagnosis to benefit from therapy.
-Many people come simply because they want to understand themselves better, change patterns that keep repeating, or grow in a direction they can feel but can't quite articulate.
+But you do not need a diagnosis to benefit from this work.
+Many of the people I see don't arrive in crisis — they arrive simply because they want to understand themselves more, change something that keeps repeating, or grow in a direction they can sense but not yet name.
+That is reason enough.